Download the U.S. Ski Team - Ski Racing app

 The seventh annual USSA Club Excellence Conference took place May 13-14, 2014, in Park City, UT.

-Jessie Diggins returned after a nearly two-week break to lead the USA, finishing seventh in the women’s 10k World Cup freestyle in Sweden.
+As she crossed the finish line, there was a moment of silence.
+Then there was the roar of the crowd.
+She saw the scoreboard and it was green.

-Chloe Kim and Chase Josey swept the World Cup halfpipe podium at the Laax Open Saturday in Laax, Switzerland.
+Robby Kelley (Starksboro, VT) was the top American finisher at the Audi FIS Ski World Cup slalom—delighting the crowd by hiking to finish 27th, over 50 seconds off first place.

-Steve Nyman finished 10th in Saturday’s Hahnenkamm Audi FIS Ski World Cup downhill.
+Mikaela Shiffrin put down a solid second run and finished fifth in Tuesday’s Audi FIS Ski World Cup giant slalom.

-In only her second race since returning from a pair of injuries that sidelined her for almost a year, Lindsey Vonn won Saturday’s Audi FIS Ski World Cup downhill.
+Utah's snow-blanketed Olympic venues are ready to welcome the world for the USANA FIS Nordic Junior World Championships and U23 Cross Country World Championships January 30-February 5.

 Congratulations, Lindsey Vonn!